deepanshs/csdmpy/docs/startFromScratch/A fun example.rst

 An emoji 😁 example
 -------------------

-Let's make use of what we learnt so far and create a simple 1D{1} dataset.
+Let's make use of what we learned so far and create a simple 1D{1} dataset.
 To make it interesting, let's create an emoji dataset.

 Start by importing the `csdmpy` package.